Gap Insurance and Upside Down Auto Loan

 I like the idea of buying specific insurance, or beefing up your emergency fund, to cover the gap.
 Better yet, stick to late model used cars so the deprecitation doesn’t outpace your declining loan balance.
 Great advice, and thanks for including my article.

+Gap insurance is definitely worth it.
+The additional cost is usually minimal, but it gives you quite a bit of protection.
 Interestingly, gap insurance is why I recommend that people never put money down on a leased vehicle.
 If you finance a vehicle and it gets written off while you are upside down, gap coveres the difference.
 If you have equity in the vehicle and it gets written off, you get any money that’s left after the finance company is paid.
-However, with a leased vehicle, insurance (with gap coverage) will only ever pay out the amount owing under the lease, regardless of whether you reduced that amount with a downpayment.
+However, with a leased vehicle, insurance (with gap coverage) will only ever pay out the amount owing under the… Read more »

 Nice definition of GAP insurance.
 I have to look through my papers for my new Honda Odyssey.
 I feel like Honda offered free GAP insurance.
 This also proves that I have to pay a little more attention!